nrobinson12/hbo-now-enhanced/readme.md

 ## Disclaimer

-HBO and HBO Now are trademarks of Home Box Office, Inc..
+HBO, HBO Now, and HBO Go are trademarks of Home Box Office, Inc..
 This application and its developer are in no way affiliated with Home Box Office, Inc..

 ## License